JarHead4/PyZuneMetadataServer/README.md

 # PyZuneMetadataServer
-A recreation of the Zune CD metadata servers in Python.
+A recreation of the Microsoft CD metadata servers in Python.

 These services (windowsmedia.com for WMP 7-9, toc.music.metaservices.microsoft.com and images.metaservices.microsoft.com for WMP 10+ and Zune) were shut down some time in 2019, leaving Zune clients and Windows Media Player clients not on Windows 10 unable to automatically get metadata for inserted CDs.